Further Reading

 This volume is a part of an integrated series of studies of Winchester’s archaeology, all available online from Hampshire Cultural Trust.

-Hyde: from Dissolution to Victorian Suburb - Christine Grover (2013) ISBN: 0956470181
+Hyde: from Dissolution to Victorian Suburb - Christine Grover (2013)

 The story of Hyde from the destruction of Hyde Abbey in 1538 by Thomas Wriothesley to the decision by Edward (Austen) Knight (Jane Austen's brother) to sell off local land in 1811.

-Hyde in Living Memory - Hyde900 (2010) ISBN: 09565881-1-1 £10 - collection only
+Hyde in Living Memory - Hyde900 (2010) ISBN: 09565881-1-1

 Inspired by the monastic Liber Monasterii De Hyda which recorded the names of the medieval residents of Hyde, the Hyde900 Living History team set out to capture the stories of local people.

-This colour publication includes many memories, photographs, newspaper reports and maps which show how the inhabitants of Hyde have lived, worked and played in the last hundred years and will be of interest to anyone who's ever lived, worked or been associated with Hyde.
+This colour publication includes many memories, photographs, newspaper reports and maps which show how the inhabitants of Hyde have lived, worked and played in the last 100 years and will be of interest to anyone who's ever lived, worked or been associated with Hyde.

 Hyde900 Supporters & Advisors